 A half set of golf clubs is also known as a beginner set.
 For many of us, our first set of golf clubs was a half set consisting of a driver, 3, 5, 7, and 9 iron, and a putter.
 6 clubs were all we needed and then we realised we could carry 8 more.
 The age-old question is: should you just because you can?

 The good news is you probably have everything you need to get your first half set sorted.
 It’s pretty simple really, just get rid of some clubs.

 Ditch the Clubs You Don’t Use

 The first few clubs are pretty easy to choose.
 Look for wear – if your 3 or 4 iron is still in factory condition chances are you won’t miss it.
-It’s quite easy to go from 14 to 13 or 12… the next few get a little harder part with.
+It’s pretty easy to go from 14 to 13 or 12… the next few get a little harder part with.

-The putter, in my case a made to measure Edel EAS 1.0, is the only club you don’t have to think about when choosing your half set bag.
+The putter, in my case a made-to-measure Edel EAS 1.0, is the only club you don’t have to think about when choosing your half-set bag.

 Use Your Yardages To Lose More

 After you rid yourself of the clubs you don’t use anyways, look for the golf clubs which you hit roughly the same distance.
 For example, your 5 wood and your lowest hybrid may go the same distance.
 Pick the one you’re most confident with or that is the most versatile.
 You probably have one or two clubs that will fit into this category.
 Congratulations – you’ve made it to 12 or 11 clubs without really giving anything up except your security blanket… which you don’t need anymore, right?

 Be Honest With Yourself to Lose The Rest